Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Q: What is the Cheapest Type of “Privacy” Fence to Build?

-A: The cheapest type of fence material is “treated pine.”
-Because of Its abundant availability as a wood fencing choice – treated wood fencing is approximately 50% less expensive than its closest competitor, Vinyl fencing.
+A: The cheapest type of fence material is treated pine.
+Because it is abundantly available, treated wood fencing is approximately 50% less expensive than its closest competitor, Vinyl.

 In addition, Wood “picket slats” should be cheaper for wood privacy fencing than “privacy fence panels,” which are pre-assembled and sold in 8 ft. sections.
 Keep in mind the additional labor it will require to assemble your entire fence – one picket at a time 🙂